Here are some things you need to know before traveling to Iceland

-The least expensive means of transport is the Fly Bus operated for departures and arrivals of each flight.
-Taxis stand in line in front of the arrival terminal.
+Transportation from KEF International Airport: The most affordable means of transportation is the Fly Bus, which operates for departures and arrivals of each flight.
+Taxis are also available and can be found in front of the arrival terminal.